 - Restricted Fund Balance includes amounts constrained for a specific purpose by external parties.
-The District's Capital Project fund (\$49,482) for the S-9/10 basin improvements qualifies as a restricted fund. - Committed Fund Balance includes amounts constrained for a specific purpose by a government using its highest level of decision making authority.
-The District's Capital Improvements, Emergency, and Separation funds, along with the outstanding encumbrances, are included in the committed fund balance (\$5,058,490).
-The Emergency Fund was established to provide for those situations when the District might have unbudgeted expenditures as a result of a severe emergency, such as a major hurricane. - Assigned Fund Balance includes general fund amounts constrained for a specific purpose by the District's board (\$321,895).
-This amount represents the appropriation of fund balance in the 2014-2015 fiscal year budget. - Unassigned Fund Balance is the residual classification for the general fund.
+The District's Capital Project fund for the S-9/10 basin improvements qualified as a restricted fund and was closed during the fiscal year. - Committed Fund Balance includes amounts constrained for a specific purpose by a government using its highest level of decision making authority.
+The District's Capital Improvements, Emergency, and Separation funds, along with the outstanding encumbrances, are included in the committed fund balance (\$5,537,243).
+The Emergency Fund was established to provide for those situations when the District might have unbudgeted expenditures as a result of a severe emergency, such as a major hurricane. - Assigned Fund Balance includes general fund amounts constrained for a specific purpose by the District's board (\$153,885).
+This amount represents the appropriation of fund balance in the 2015-2016 fiscal year budget. - Unassigned Fund Balance is the residual classification for the general fund.

-The District's board approves all transactions that occur with respect to the restricted and committed fund balances.
+The District's Board approves all transactions that occur with respect to the restricted and committed fund balances.
 These were formally adopted by the Board on May 26, 2011, when the Board formally adopted the reporting requirements outlined by GASB 54.